rundeck/rundeck/docs/en/upgrading/upgrading.md

     * `$RDECK_BASE/tools`
 4. You can now start Rundeck with the new launcher jar, either specifying the `-b basedir` option, or leaving it off to use the directory the launcher jar is in.

-# Database changes
+## Database changes

-Unfortunately, RunDeck 1.3 and earlier used domain class names that conflicted with some reserved words in Mysql and Oracle, specifically "user" and "option".
+Unfortunately, Rundeck 1.3 and earlier used domain class names that conflicted with some reserved words in Mysql and Oracle, specifically "user" and "option".

 To fix this, we have changed the table/field mappings to "rduser" and "rdoption" for the domain classes that used these names.